ChangLabSNU/VaxPress/docs/scoring_functions.rst

 Bicodon Usage
 =============

-It is well known that not only the frequency of usage of individual codons but also the frequency of consecutive codon occurrences significantly impacts gene design.
-VaxPress reads the sequence in codon units, obtaining scores which is calculated as below.
+In addition to the biased use of individual codons, the frequency of consecutive codon occurrences is also known to be significantly biased in highly expressed genes in all three kingdoms of life\ [#Tats2008]_.
+To account for this, the bicodon usage score is designed to match the codon pair frequencies in the transcriptome of the target species The score is calculated as follows:

-.. math:: score = {log {F(ABCDEF) \over F(ABC)F(DEF)}}
+.. math:: w_{ABC,DEF} = {\log \frac {f_{ABC,DEF}} {f_{ABC} \cdot f_{DEF}}}

-(where *ABCDEF* is example codon pair and *F(ABC)* is frequency of codon *ABC*.)\ [#CoCoPUTs]_

-Then VaxPress obtain the average of these codon by codon values.
-In addition, raw data of codon RSCU values and codon pair score is obtained from CoCoPUTs codon usage database\ [#CoCoPUTs]_.
+where :math:`ABC,DEF` represents a codon pair, while :math:`F(ABC)` denotes the frequency of the individual codon :math:`ABC` within the reference sequence.

+The bicodon adaptation score, :math:`w_{ABC,DEF}`, is standardized to fit within a specific range for easier interpretation before being integrated into the final sequence score.

 .. image:: _images/cai_bicodon.png
     :width: 700px
     :align: center
     :alt: bicodon usage.

+The score is calculated using a table prepared from the CoCoPUTs codon usage database\ [#CoCoPUTs]_.

 .. index:: RNA Folding
 .. index:: MFE